Enterprise’s adoption of containers has become mainstream, and Kubernetes is the default container management platform of choice across enterprises.

 These situations are common in advanced organizations, where security is critical, and when the organization intends to use Spinnaker at scale.

 OpsMx Enterprise for Spinnaker (OES) addresses these challenges through the use of the OpsMx Enterprise for Spinnaker Anywhere agent.
 This enables the simple adoption of Spinnaker with the knowledge that the deployment will be successful even as it grows across the organization.

-Challenges with Deploying to Kubernetes Anywhere with Spinnaker
+Challenges with Deploying to Kubernetes with Spinnaker

 The below figures depict the above scenarios.

-Another big security challenge with the current Spinnaker support of Kubernetes is that Spinnaker needs the credentials for privileged access to each of the Kubernetes clusters where it deploys applications.
-The Kubernetes cluster admins also can’t easily revoke these credentials.
+Another big security challenge with the current Spinnaker support of Kubernetes is that Spinnaker needs the credentials for access to each of the Kubernetes clusters where it deploys applications.
+The Kubernetes cluster admins can’t easily revoke these credentials.

 Benefits of the solution include:

 - Allows Spinnaker to deploy to Kubernetes wherever it might be – in a private VPC or private cloud.

 - Allows adoption of Spinnaker-as-a-Service using the OpsMx Cloud.